ipums/ipums.github.io/_posts/2017-02-14-Fast-Excel-Slurping-With-Pandas-And-Pickle.md

 So, this class defines a Python object that reads an Excel worksheet into Pandas.
 Once in Pandas, we can access information really quickly, but how much overhead is there in getting the data from Excel to Pandas?

-Benchmark of reading in 1 very large Excel file:
+Benchmark[^2] of reading in 1 very large Excel file:

 ```shell
     %%timeit